NorthOC/book-dashboard/README.md

 * `api/` - contains `BookViewSet`, serializers and JWT token endpoints.
 Files to look at: `views.py`, `urls.py` and `serializers.py`
 * `backend/` - models.
 Files to look at: `models.py`.
 * `frontend/` - routing, views, forms and templates.
 Look at: `urls.py`, `views.py`, `services.py` and `templates/`.

+## Database

+There's a dummy database to save you some time.
+Feel free to make your own items and users.

+admin username: `admin`
+admin password: `123`

+user username: `denis`
+user username: `123qwe123`